ethz-asl/cad-percept/relative_deviations/README.md

 ### Relative Deviations (RD)

 "Relative Deviations" describes the real, online scenario.
-The ROS node subscribes to the robot point cloud and pose estimation.
-It acts itself as a mapper by using a sliding window of several scans, matching it to the mesh model by ICP and returning the updated state estimation to the estimator.
+The ROS node subscribes the reference-aligned point cloud and executes an deviation analysis.
+Alignment to reference facets happens in cpt_selective_icp, which also sends updates to the state estimator.

 ## Status

 - [x] SRD tested and working
 - [x] Adapted to new findCoplanarFacets
+- [ ] Relative deviations working on real data

 ## Dependencies